HPE/terraform-provider-hpegl/examples/resources/hpegl_metal_project/README.md

   - `volume_capacity` - Maximum aggregated volume capacity in TiB
   - `private_networks` - Maximum number of private networks
   - `instance_types` - (Optional) Map of instance type ID to maximum number of hosts that can be created with that instance type
+- `permitted_images` - (Optional) List of OS service image IDs allowed to be used by compute instances of this compute group

 ### Attribute Reference